Joseph Bamford: Marketing

-Personal style
+Personal life

 A non-smoking teetotaller, who was so careful with his money that he claimed his wife still made their own curtains, Bamford worked from 09:00 until 23:00 every day.
 He saw his role in life to be like the Nonconformist Cadbury and Lever families.
 He built Rocester along the lines of Bournville and Port Sunlight into an effective marketing home for the company, and an efficient production centre and a virtual "home" for his employees.
 He saw no need to recognise trade unions.
 The Rocester works were surrounded by 10000 acre of landscaped grounds in which his company's employees could shoot, fish, swim, and sail.

 Bamford paid more than fair wages, which rose regularly, and annual bonuses based on reports of individual worth.
 In 1967 Bamford stood on a farm cart and handed out personal cheques totalling £250,000.
 This extraordinary focus in return gave unprecedented levels of workforce flexibility, with the average JCB employee through the strike-dominated 1970s and early 1980s, being seven times more productive than the average British manufacturing worker.

 Retirement

-In 1975, Bamford left his wife Marjorie (née Griffin – married 1941), handed over the business to their two sons, and set up home with his secretary, Jayne Ellis, in Switzerland as tax exiles.
+In 1975, Bamford left his wife Marjorie (née Griffin – married 1941), handed over the business to their two sons Anthony and Mark, and set up home with his secretary, Jayne Ellis, in Switzerland as tax exiles.
 He continued to design both boats and diesel engines.
-Bamford was awarded the honorary degree of a Doctor of Technology from both Loughborough University in 1989 and Keele University in 2000.
+Bamford was awarded the honorary degree of a Doctor of Technology from both Loughborough University in 1983 and Keele University in 2000.

 His grandson, Jo Bamford, briefly worked at JCB before moving into the hydrogen energy sector.

 Bamford died in a London clinic on 1 March 2001.
 At his death, JCB was the largest privately owned engineering company in Britain, employing 4,500 people and manufacturing 30,000 machines a year in 12 factories on three continents.
 It had revenues of £850m in 1999, earned from 140 countries.

 His portraits by Lucinda Douglas-Menzies and Leslie Smithers (whilst he was still the head of his JCB empire) are in the National Portrait Gallery.